kthornbloom/Monthly/README.md

 ##Changelog

+🆕 v 2.1.0 - Fixed a bug where the event list would animate <i>in</i> but not <i>out</i>.
+Merged a pull request to include json support.
+(Thanks marekstodolny!)
+Made buttons more visible in header for closing event list & reverting to the current month.

 v 2.0.7 - Fixed a bug where divs were left behind when advancing through months.
 Merged a pull request fixing day name options.

 v 2.0.6 - Fixed a bug where AM and PM would show up even if there's no time specified.
 Also fixed a bug where long event titles weren't being truncated.
 Added xml error handling.